-The aim of this course is to prepare students to apply new and emerging doctrine that can be used to support operations in asymmetric warfare environments at the operational and strategic levels.
+The aim of this course is to prepare students to apply new and emerging doctrine that can be used to provide intelligence support specific to asymmetric threats in the context of hybrid conflicts at the operational and strategic levels.
 The course provides real world examples and case studies in a collaborative exercise environment that encourages students to utilize creative and critical thinking skills.

 If no seats are available, you may have your agency POC send a seat waiting list request.

 to obtain the contact information of your agency POC.

 Describe Asymmetric Warfare:

 Given a set of parameters, the student will explain the asymmetric warfare concept, its enabling social and environmental considerations, and its potential place in the broader context of hybrid warfare, in accordance with references.

 Given a set of parameters, the student will employ analytic methodolgies apprpriate to providing comprehensive assessments of asymmetric threats and environments.

 Provide Intelligence Support to Decision Makers Regarding Asymmetric Threats:

 Given a set of parameters, students will provide analytic and collections support to strategic and operational level decision makers regarding asymmetric warfer threats and environments, in accordance with references .

 Given parameters, students will be able to integrate lessons learned regarding analytic considerations, intelluigence organizational structure, and collection challenges of previous asymmetric conflicts.